Pranavagrl/ChatBot/README.md

 # ChatBot:

-install the Requirements before running the code.
-Create a contants.py file and add your own API key
-Run the Project.
+Before executing the code, please ensure that you have installed the required dependencies.
+Additionally, create a 'constants.py' file and insert your own API key.
+Once these steps are complete, you can proceed to run the project.